mauroc/signalk-oauth-node/README.md

 An experimental implementation of a [Signal K](http://signalk.org) server using OAuth2 Authentication through sQuidd.io.
 It allows you to control access to your Signalk server without the need to manage user credentials, passwords, certificates etc. locally.
 It also provides the server with access to a number of sQuidd.io [authenticated APIs](http://squidd.io/api_docs) for the retrieval and sharing of nautical information (see below).

-Kicking the tires with a live SignalK server on sQuidd.io
+Kicking the tires with a live SignalK Oauth server on sQuidd.io
 ------------------

-Before you try anything on your SignalK server, you may want to peek at a demo implementation of the SignalK server running on sQuiddio.
+Before you try anything on your own SignalK Oauth server, you may want to peek at a demo implementation of the SignalK Oauth server running on sQuiddio.
 To do that:

 * Obtain a sQuidd.io account at http://squidd.io/signup if you don't already have one.
-Create a boat (it will be needed to obtain an authentication Client ID and Secret for your SignalK server and to log in).
+Create a boat (it will be needed to obtain an authentication Client ID and Secret for your SignalK Oauth server and to log in).
 Update your boat's current position (some of the sample API requests require a known vessel position).

 * Go to http://squidd.io:3000 and sign in